 Joe Marinelli is the host of Powder Perspectives.

-Joseph Marinelli is a consulting engineer and President of Solids Handling Technologies.
+Joseph Marinelli is a consulting engineer and president of Solids Handling Technologies.
 He has been providing testing and consulting services since 1972.
-As a former consultant with Jenike & Johanson, Inc., he has years of experience testing powders and designing bins and feeders for reliable flow.
-He lectures frequently on the topic of powder handling and has published several papers including and article in a chemical encyclopedia and two in a food powder book.
+As a former consultant with Jenike & Johanson Inc., he has years of experience testing powders and designing bins and feeders for reliable flow.
+He lectures frequently on the topic of powder handling, and has published several papers, including an article in a chemical encyclopedia and two in a food powder book.
 For more information, contact Joe at 803-802-5527 or firstname.lastname@example.org.

 Find a previous Powder Perspectives column at our Powder Perspectives archive page.